King Kong Bundy Dead, Wrestling Legend Passes Away At 61

 As Bundy continued to move up the card, he was booked to feud with then-WWF Champion Hulk Hogan in early 1986, with the rivalry culminating in a steel cage match at WrestleMania 2.
 While Hogan won that match by escaping the cage, Bundy would remain near the top for most of his first run with the company, which lasted until 1988.
 He would later return in 1994 as part of Ted DiBiase’s faction, the Million Dollar Corporation, though he was mostly used in a mid-card role until he left in 1995.

 Although King Kong Bundy never won a championship in his two WWF runs, he remained active in the independent scene well into the 2000s.
-Like many of his contemporaries, he tried his hand in acting during the height of his fame, most memorably making two appearances on the sitcom Married… with Children.
+Like many of his contemporaries, he tried his hand at acting during the height of his fame, most memorably making two appearances on the sitcom Married… with Children.
 Per Sportskeeda, Bundy was also active in stand-up comedy as his wrestling career began to wind down.

 In the hours since Bundy’s death was announced, several past and present WWE superstars have taken to social media to eulogize the late icon.
-Per NoDQ, the likes of Kevin Owens, Shane “Hurricane” Helms, Brutus Beefcake, and Mick Foley remembered Bundy as a funny and kind-hearted individual, while Rusev looked back on how the super-heavyweight was a “machine” who “never ran out of gas” and someone who was “ahead of his time” as a wrestler.
+Per NoDQ, the likes of Kevin Owens, Shane “Hurricane” Helms, Brutus Beefcake, and Mick Foley remembered Bundy as a funny and kindhearted individual, while Rusev looked back on how the super heavyweight was a “machine” who “never ran out of gas” and someone who was “ahead of his time” as a wrestler.